mclab-hbrs/BBB-POC/writeups/FileWrite.md

 # File Write
-In BBB versions < 2.2.10 there is a bug when processing files for download, that allows overriding files with any of BBBs accepted extensions (e.g. txt, png, pdf).
+BBB versions < 2.2.10 contain a bug when processing files for download.
+It allows overwriting files with any of BBBs accepted extensions (e.g. txt, png, pdf).
 This can potentially be used together with the [privilege escalation bug](PrivEsc.md).
-An attacker needs to have the "presenter" role.
+An attacker needs to have the "presenter" role to exploit this bug.

 ## Uploading a file
 When uploading a file, BBB stores the file as something like

 /var/bigbluebutton/${conference_id}/${room_id}/${file_id}/${file_id}.${file_extension}